MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/implement-security-certificates-production-environment.md

 ---
 # Using Security Certificates with Business Central On-Premises

-This article describes how to implement security certificates on your deployment environment, specifically the [!INCLUDE[server](../developer/includes/server.md)], [!INCLUDE[webserver](../developer/includes/webserver.md)], and clients.
+This article describes how to implement security certificates on your deployment environment, which incudes modifications to the [!INCLUDE[server](../developer/includes/server.md)], [!INCLUDE[webserver](../developer/includes/webserver.md)], and clients.

 ## About Security Certificates
 You use certificates to help secure connections over a wide area network \(WAN\).
 A certificate is a file that [!INCLUDE[server](../developer/includes/server.md)] uses to prove its identity and establish a trusted connection with the client that is trying to connect. [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can support the following configurations: